 While we seek to embed and verify sound environmental practices throughout our business, we are, and may in the future be, involved in voluntary remediation projects at current and former properties, typically related to historical operations.
 On rare occasions, our remediation activities are conducted as specified by a government agency-issued consent decree or agreed order.
 Remediation costs at these properties are accrued using currently available facts, existing environmental permits, technology and presently enacted laws and regulations.
 For sites where we are primarily responsible for the remediation, our cost estimates are developed based on internal evaluations and are not discounted.
-We record accruals when it is probable that we will be obligated to pay amounts for environmental site evaluation, remediation or related activities, and such amounts can be reasonably estimated.
-Accruals are recorded even if significant uncertainties exist over the ultimate cost of the remediation.
+We record accruals when it is probable that we will be obligated to pay amounts for environmental site evaluation, remediation.
 Ongoing environmental compliance costs, such as obtaining environmental permits, installation and maintenance of pollution control equipment and waste disposal, are expensed as incurred.